What Is A Botulinum Injection?

 In rare instances, the medication may even spread to various parts of the body that were not targeted.
 This can cause serious problems such as trouble speaking, breathing, or swallowing, impaired vision, bladder incontinence, and muscle weakness.
 Complications such as these should be immediately reported to a doctor.

-Nowadays, Botox injections are used to treat a number of additional conditions that include:
+Nowadays, Botulinum injections are used to treat a number of additional conditions that include:

-Stroke-induced paralysis and cerebral palsy are conditions that are associated with muscle contractures and have in some cases benefited from Botox injections since these injections act to relax the constricted muscles.
-Furthermore, Botox injections that have been administered for low back pain have demonstrated the ability to reduce muscle tension and pain.
+Stroke-induced paralysis and cerebral palsy are conditions that are associated with muscle contractures and have in some cases benefited from Botulinum injections since these injections act to relax the constricted muscles.
+Furthermore, Botulinum injections that have been administered for low back pain have demonstrated the ability to reduce muscle tension and pain.

 This non-invasive procedure does not require anesthesia and is usually complete after just a few minutes.
 The effects can last for up to six months and can quickly be repeated without causing harmful long-term effects.